Julie R. Posselt

 Bio

-Dr. Julie Posselt is an Associate Professor of higher education in the USC Rossier School of Education and was a 2015-2017 National Academy of Education/ Spencer Foundation postdoctoral research fellow.
+Dr. Julie Posselt is a Professor of higher education in the Rossier School of Education, Executive Director of the USC Center for Enrollment Research Policy and Practice, Associate Dean in the USC Graduate School, and President of the Sociology of Education Association.
 Rooted in sociological and organizational theory, her research program uses mixed methods to examine institutionalized inequalities in higher education and organizational efforts aimed at reducing inequities and encouraging diversity.
 She focuses on selective sectors of higher education— graduate education, STEM fields, and elite undergraduate institutions—where longstanding practices and cultural norms are being negotiated to better identify talent and educate students in a changing society.
-She was the recipient of the 2018 American Educational Research Association’s Early Career Award and the 2017 Association for the Study of Higher Education’s Early Career/ Promising Scholar Award.
+She was the recipient of the 2018 American Educational Research Association’s Early Career Award, the 2017 Association for the Study of Higher Education’s Early Career/ Promising Scholar Award, and was a 2015-2017 National Academy of Education/ Spencer Foundation postdoctoral research fellow.

-She has published research in the American Educational Research Journal, Annual Review of Sociology, Research in Higher EducationJournal of Higher EducationTeachers College Record, Higher Education: Handbook of Theory and Research, and the Chronicle of Higher Education, among others.
-Her work has been highlighted in Science, The Atlantic, New York Times, Slate, Times Higher Education (UK), Insider Higher Ed, among others.
-She is a member of the Journal of Higher Education’s and Journal of Diversity in Higher Education's editorial review boards, and is program chair for the 2019 Sociology of Education Association meeting.
+Posselt's research is published in the American Educational Research Journal, Science, Nature, Annual Review of Sociology, Research in Higher EducationJournal of Higher EducationTeachers College Record, Higher Education: Handbook of Theory and Research, and the Chronicle of Higher Education, among others.
+Her work has been highlighted in Science, The Atlantic, New York Times, Slate, Times Higher Education (UK), Inside Higher Ed, among others.
+She is past Associate Editor of the Journal of Higher Education’s and is a member of numerous editorial review boards and advisory boards.

 Posselt earned her PhD from the University of Michigan.